Mazatech/amanithsvg-website/_docs/tut/002-tut-unity-minimal-example.md

     | *Set a unitary scene scale* |
     {:.tbl_images .unity_tut_init}

- - Because the project is a new one, it is required to copy [AmanithSVG binding for Unity](http://github.com/Mazatech/amanithsvg-sdk/tree/master/examples/unity/Assets/SVGAssets) (Editor, Plugins and Scripts folders) inside the new project's `Assets` folder; so the native AmanithSVG libraries and its C# interface will be available for the project.
+ - Because the project is a new one, it is required to copy [AmanithSVG binding for Unity](http://github.com/Mazatech/amanithsvg-sdk/tree/master/examples/unity/Assets/SVGAssets) (`Editor`, `Plugins`, `Resources`, `SVGFiles` and `Scripts` folders) inside the new project's `Assets/SVGAssets` folder; so that resources (e.g. config file, fonts, SVG files), native AmanithSVG plugins and its C# interface will be available for the project.

     | &nbsp; |
     | :---: |